tbrazel/vim-latex-snippets/README.md

 # vim-latex-dotfiles
-These are my dotfiles that I use for Vim + LaTeX, as well as some of the snippet shortcuts I use.
+These are snippets that I use for live-TeXing with Vim + LaTeX.

 I am using [MacVim](https://github.com/macvim-dev/macvim) together with [Skim](https://skim-app.sourceforge.io/) as a PDF viewer.
+My dotfiles can be found [here](https://github/com/tbrazel/dotfiles).
 I have borrowed much of my .vimrc file from [https://github.com/dicai/dotfiles/blob/master/vimrc](https://github.com/dicai/dotfiles/blob/master/vimrc).

 Snippets are written using [UltiSnips](https://github.com/SirVer/ultisnips).